TNET-SNU/mmTLS/README.md

 ssh box1.kaist.ac.kr
 ```

-We prepared a pre-built mmTLS application which decrypts (and does DPI when -p option exists) the payload for the given size
+We prepared a pre-built mmTLS application which decrypts (and does DPI when -p option exists) the payload for the given size.
-It is on mmTLS/proxies/mOS/mmTLS directory, so go to the that directory and run the sample application.
+It is in the mmTLS/proxies/mOS/mmTLS directory, so go to that directory and run the sample application.

 ```Bash
 cd mmTLS/proxies/mOS/mmTLS